About Great Wall of China

 Many people wonder about how many steps does the Great Wall of China have.
 The number of steps hasn’t been documented yet.

-Activities at the Great Wall of China
+Things to do at the Great Wall of China

 On your tour to the Great Wall, you may choose to participate in any of the following activities: